ArchanaRohilla/Cryptocurrencies/README.md

-# Cryptocurrencies
+# Cryptocurrencies Analysis

 ## Project Overview
 In this project, an analysis has been done to find out what cryptocurrencies are on the trading market and how cryptocurrencies could be grouped toward creating a classification for developing a new investment product.

+## Software
+Python, K-means algorithm

+## Summary
-Since there was no known output for what we are looking for, unsupervised learning has been used.
+- Since there was no known output for what we are looking for, unsupervised learning has been used.

 - The Cryptocurrencies data given was not ideal, so it was preprocessed and scaled to fit the machine learning model.